bo4p5687/PE-Custom-Script/Pokeathlon/PE v19/readme.md

-File in folder Pokeathlon -> Put it in `Graphics\Pokeathlon` File in folder Characters -> Put it in `Graphics\Characters` And you need to put files of pokemon in `Graphics\Characters` This is file you used with script Following Pokemon but it needs same size and each frame is 64.
+File in folder Pokeathlon -> Put it in `Graphics\Pokeathlon` File in folder Characters -> Put it in `Graphics\Characters` And you need to put files of pokemon in `Graphics\Characters` This is file you used graphics of script Following Pokemon (in same folder) but it needs same size and each frame is 64.
 So, these files have size 256 x 256
 ```
 * Files in Data